Youth Employment & CTE Initiative

 To build a brighter future for Alexandria youth and the broader community, we are investing in solutions to strengthen the youth career readiness and employment system.

 In 2024, ACT launched a Youth CTE & Employment Work Group to better understand the support systems available to youth seeking fulfilling careers, meaningful employment opportunities, and brighter futures.
 The group includes more than 50 leaders from city government, Alexandria City Public Schools, local nonprofits, funders, higher education institutions, and local and regional employers.
-Guided by an “open systems” framework, the group focuses on breaking down silos, fostering cross-sector partnerships and building rust within the community.
+Guided by an “open systems” framework, the group focuses on breaking down silos, fostering cross-sector partnerships and building trust within the community.

 This Youth Employment & CTE Working Group Objectives include: